1bengardner/tq-website/compendium/mechanics.md

 ### Elemental Ailments

-Elemental attacks that deal damage (except Poison Ivy) have a chance to inflict an ailment upon the target.
+Elemental attacks that deal damage (except for Poison Ivy) have a chance to inflict an ailment upon the target.
 Ailments are removed after battle.

 Elementally-imbued weapons in general do not inflict ailments.
 However, *lightning weapons* are special: While wielding one, non-elemental attacks have a chance of inflicting paralysis.